Todd-Productions/seo-website-audit/README.md

 1. Prompt the user for the URL of the website to audit
 2. Clean The URL and ensure website is valid
+3. See if the website has a sitemap.xml
-3. Crawls to see how many pages the website has
+4. Crawls to see how many pages the website has
-4. Performs a series of checks to see if the website is SEO friendly
+5. Performs a series of checks to see if the website is SEO friendly
    1. Check if the website has a sitemap.xml
    2. Check if the website has a robots.txt file
    3. Check meta tags (title, description, keywords, canonical tag)
    4. Check for broken links
    5. Check for missing alt tags
    6. Performs a lighthouse audit
-5. Generates a report of results (JSON) and performance score
+6. Generates a report of results (JSON) and performance score